B.A. Kenyon College, 2008

 During his time as a coach at Kenyon, Dignazio led a USILA North-South All-Star and eight All-Conference players.
 At Randolph-Macon, he helped lead the Yellow Jackets to an appearance in the USILA Top 25, the ODAC Tournament, the program's first victory over a ranked team in a decade, and the top-rated upset in the nation, according to Laxpower.com.
 He also coached two All-ODAC players that season.

-As a player at Kenyon, he was a two-time All-North Coast Athletic Conference defenseman and was a member of two teams who made earned spots in the NCAA Division III Tournament.
-He started every game for three seasons and helped lead the team to a 33-10 record during that span.
+As a player at Kenyon, he was a two-time All-North Coast Athletic Conference defenseman and was a member of two teams who earned spots in the NCAA Division III Tournament.
+Dignazio started every game for three seasons and helped lead the team to a 33-10 record during that span.
 He earned Kenyon’s Bill Heiser Award at the end of his senior season for hard work, dedication and sportsmanship.
 A team captain during his senior year, Dignazio also led the team in ground balls as a junior and senior.

 In addition to his positions at both Kenyon and Randolph-Macon, Dignazio also gained experience from working numerous camps, including the Peak 200, New England Top 150, Top 205, Tier 1, Texas 99, Adrenaline Showcase, Midwest 99, the Ohio State Buckeye Team Camp, Revolution Lacrosse Camp, the Pacific Showcase, and Game Breaker Lacrosse Camp.

 A native of Wallingford, Pennsylvania, Dignazio graduated from Kenyon College in 2008 with his Bachelor of Arts in History.
 He earned his Master of Arts in Sport Humanities from Ohio State University in 2013.
 Dignazio is also a member of the Pi Lambda Theta national education honor association.
 He resides in Beloit.